 Experimentally, inositol dosages of up to 18 g daily have been tried for various conditions.

 Inositol has also been studied for bipolar disorder,5 panic disorder,6,7 bulimia,8 and obsessive-compulsive disorder,9,10 but the evidence remains far from conclusive.
-Other potential uses include Alzheimer's disease11 and attention deficit disorder.12
+Other potential uses include Alzheimer's disease11 and attention deficit disorder but again there is little evidence to support its use.12, 38 A very small study reported some possible worsening of symptoms for those with attention deficit disorder, however it was far from statistically significant.12

 Inositol is sometimes proposed as a treatment for diabetic neuropathy, but there have been no double-blind, placebo-controlled studies on this subject, and two uncontrolled studies had mixed results.13,14